meltano/meltano/docs/src/docs/command-line-interface.md

 ## `add`

-The `add` command allows you to add an extractor, loader, or transform to your Meltano instance.
+The `add` command allows you to add plugins to your Meltano instance.

 ### Extractor / Loader